carj/pyPreservica/docs/index.rst

 Developer Interface
 ~~~~~~~~~~~~~~~~~~~~~~

-.. module:: pyPreservica

 This part of the documentation covers all the interfaces of pyPreservica.

-All of Requests' functionality can be accessed by these  methods on the :class:`EntityAPI <EntityAPI>` object.
+All of pyPreservica functionality can be accessed by these  methods on the :class:`EntityAPI <EntityAPI>` object.

-.. autofunction:: EntityAPI

 Example Applications
 ~~~~~~~~~~~~~~~~~~~~~~